Terms And Conditions

 - Production company profile;

-- Introductory Video by the director – video message from the director presents themselves and their work (max 3 minutes) in English or Arabic (if Arabic – subtitles must be provided);
+- Introductory Video by the director and the producer, – video message from the director & producer presents themselves and their work (max 3 minutes) in English (if Arabic – subtitles must be provided); kindly note that the program will be held in english.

 - Producer- Director agreement: Signed document between the producer and the director;